krisvanrens/nexus-lang/README.md

 - Support for objects?
 Groups using `group` should suffice.
 - Execution entry point?
 Just structural starting from the root `.nxs` file?
 - Object literal notation? (or JSON literal notation)
 - Add `match` expression?
-Should be simple for a few fundamental types.
+Should be relatively simple for a few fundamental types.
 - Handling setting of component values...how/what/mutability?
 - Implicit return value (to omit `return` in most places)?
 - Add compound assignment/operators (`+=`/`-=`/`*=`/`/=`/`%=`).